Hilary Pecis: Work

 During her time as a student in college, Pecis' early works focused on maximalism, taking the form of abstract collaged pieces.
 These works followed the popular medium of the time.
 She used paper, magazine scraps, spray paint, ink and occasionally glitter to create these collages.
 She also made digital collages, sometimes cutting these up as well to use for her paper collage.

 In 2014, Pecis, her husband Andrew Schoultz, and their son, who was then two, moved to Los Angeles where she made the switch from collage work to painting, which was her second area of focus in her artmaking.
 She began working at David Kordansky Gallery as a registrar and pursued art as a hobby during her free time.
 In 2019, Pecis left her job at the gallery to become a full-time artist.

 As of 2020, the studio she works from, a warehouse located in Frogtown, includes four other women artists; Ruby Neri, Lily Stockman, Megan Reed, and Austyn Weiner.

 Pecis' work has been a part of numerous group and solo exhibitions as well as in the permanent collections of the National Gallery of Art in Washington, D.C., Los Angeles County Museum of Art, Columbus Museum of Art, Palm Springs Art Museum, and Aïshti Foundation in Beirut.

+The artist is represented by Timothy Taylor (in London).